MichaelCade/90DaysOfDevOps/Days/day18.md

 `sudo rm latest.tar.gz`

-At this point you are Step 4 in the linked article, you will need to follow the steps to make sure all correct permissions are in place for the WordPress directory.
+At this point you are in Step 4 in the linked article, you will need to follow the steps to make sure all correct permissions are in place for the WordPress directory.

 Because this is internal only you do not need to "generate security keys" in this step.
 Move to Step 5 which is changing the Apache configuration to WordPress.